Data Center Rack Power Distribution Unit (PDU) Market Size and Share

 By Construction: Smart PDUs Capture a Premium as Operators Monetize Energy Data

-Smart units already command a clear majority of volume, and their higher average selling price continues to lift the data center rack power distribution unit market size for this segment.
+Smart units already command with 61.42% market share in 2025, and their higher average selling price continues to lift the data center rack power distribution unit market size for this segment.
 Intelligent strips enable granular kilowatt-hour tracking, outlet-level switching, and predictive maintenance, capabilities that underpin usage-based colocation pricing and hybrid-cloud orchestration.
-Service providers report revenue per cabinet gains of 12-18% after enabling sub-rack billing.
-Basic PDUs remain viable in low-density and cost-sensitive sites, yet their share erodes as cloud-hosted management portals reduce total cost of ownership for smart options.
+Service providers report revenue-per-cabinet gains of 12-18% after enabling sub-rack billing.
+Basic PDUs forecast to advance at a 9.43% CAGR to 2031, viable in low-density and cost-sensitive sites, yet their share erodes as cloud-hosted management portals reduce the total cost of ownership for smart options.
 Over the forecast horizon, smart units accrue incremental share each year as firmware subscription models make them financially attractive even for small enterprises.

 PDUs now integrate with orchestration tools such as VMware vRealize and Red Hat Ansible, creating a feedback loop between IT workloads and electrical capacity.
 By controlling server spin-up based on real-time power data, operators lower stranded capacity and defer transformer upgrades, a major incentive when utility lead times stretch to 18-24 months.
 The convergence of AI analytics, secure connectivity, and regulatory push toward PUE transparency further locks in the smart trajectory, ensuring that the data center rack power distribution unit (PDU) market retains this premium profile.